edesmontils/Linked-Data-Query-Profiler/README.md

 ...
 ```

 This code sends the query to SWEEP.
-This permits to SWEEP to process precision and recall.
+This allows SWEEP to alculate precision and recall.

 ## Running SWEEP